d-bl/GroundForge/docs/help/Binche.md

 * 1:36 increase thread diagram container (alternative: ![](../images/size-inc.jpg) ![](../images/size-dec.jpg))
 * 1:38 scroll down to get thread container back into view
 * 1:42 toggle thread color when tooltip displays thread number

+### History of Ground 31

+In issue 2000/2 of the Belgian lace magazine [_Kant_](https://www.kantcentrum.eu/en/magazine), Anne-Marie Verbeke-Billiet published a handkerchief pattern called _Anneke_ based on an old Valenciennes example.
+She included four variations of stitches traditionally used in Paris ground and in the ring pairs around snowflakes.
+The variation that is most unusual uses a combination of whole (CTCT) and half (CT) stitches.
+This stitch combination, which she labels TT4 in the article (see also B4.2 in _Viele gute Gründe_ by Ulricke Voelcker-Löhr), has the effect of blurring the ring pairs around the snowflakes until they almost disappear.
+According to Verbeke-Billiet, this stitch combination was once as popular as the whole stitch variation (TT1 in Kant and B4.1 in VGG) that is so familiar today.
+TT4 fell out of the lacemaker's repertoire about one hundred years ago perhaps because, like many half-stitch grounds, it is very difficult to work.
+The threads don't travel in tidy vertical and diagonal lines making it hard, especially when worked without pins, to keep track of where you are in the pattern.

+In 2004, Hildegund Jene published a sampler called [_Binche Kompakt_](https://www.deutscher-kloeppelverband.de/katalog/) which featured 32 different grounds drawn from Flemish, Parisian,and Valenciennes laces.
+Ground number 31 is the challenging TT4 ground described by Verbeke-Billiet.
+When Jo Pol started to work on Binche Kompakt, she could find neither a thread diagram, nor a high resolution photo of a sample of TT4.
+She decided to create a thread diagram using GroundForge.
+This exercise motivated Pol to include several of the features you find in GroundForge today.